TheButterfish/HairModdingPlus/README.md

 Patched to be compatible with [Facial Stuff](https://steamcommunity.com/workshop/filedetails/?id=818322128) and [Gradient Hair](https://steamcommunity.com/sharedfiles/filedetails/?id=1687053679).<br>
 Also makes those two mods compatible with each other.
-Secondary hair color is selectable with [Prepare Carefully](https://steamcommunity.com/sharedfiles/filedetails/?id=735106432).
+Secondary hair color is selectable with [Prepare Carefully](https://steamcommunity.com/sharedfiles/filedetails/?id=735106432) (select "Hair Color 2" from the dropdown).

 Safe to add or remove from existing saves.
 <br><br>